Palmstroemen/FreeDMS/Motivation and Introduction.md

 Now the idea is to add some standardized folders to my projectfolders (on demand - just if they are needed).
 Like projects almost always have some administrational stuff, some financial issues, some legal issues, maybe some technical issues.

-So i'd like to add these folders to my projects when needed.
+So i'd like to add folders like these to my projects when needed:
-¸_admin
+    _admin
     _information
     _communication
     _finance
     _legal
     _tech
     _work
     _documentation¸

 Each folder might have some standardized subfolders like _finance/_purchases